Retargeting: An Incredibly Powerful CRO Tool

 VWO Engage as a remarketing tool

 Among many popular retargeting tools, VWO Engage stands out.
-It enables you to keep your visitors engaged with automated marketing campaigns through web push notifications and Facebook Messenger.
-While web push notification is a much faster tool as compared to emails to rope in that lost customer, Facebook messenger allows you to talk to your customers on a platform they are already using, without even dragging them to a specific page to communicate.
+It enables you to keep your visitors engaged with automated marketing campaigns through web push notifications.
+Web push notification is a much faster tool as compared to emails to rope in that lost customer.

 In addition to that, you can also bring back lost customers through a personalized cart abandonment campaign, enticing them with irresistible offers.